-Students will get the opportunity to get out of the classroom and visit 'business' such as the 'Sydney Tower Restaurant' and the 'IMAX Theatre' etc to get a unique experience.
-This will provide the students with a unique opportunity to have hands-on experience.
+Students will get the opportunity to visit a range of business environments such as Luna Park and Sydney Tower Restaurant to gain an understanding of the functions and types of business enterprises.
+This provides students with a unique opportunity to have hands on experience.